thiswillbeyourgithub/QuestEA/README.md

     * The Silhouette Coefficient is generally higher for convex clusters than other concepts of clusters, such as density based clusters like those obtained through DBSCAN.

+# Preliminary Results

+⚠️ **WARNING: HIGHLY PRELIMINARY RESULTS** ⚠️

+The following results should be interpreted with extreme caution:
+* Based on publicly available datasets of questionable quality
+* May not be reproducible with clinical-grade data
+* Primarily serves as a proof-of-concept
+* Should not be used for any clinical decisions

+Key findings from our **initial** experiments:
+[TODO]

 # Roadmap / TODOs
 <!-- BEGIN_TODO -->
 - add pacmap as a dim reduction